 The eyes can often tell a story about your full body health, using today’s ocular technology to examine blood vessels and other systems that will indicate disease.
 Not only do regularly scheduled eye exams ensure proactive visual health, they aid in the discovery and management of conditions such as diabetes.

 Those with diabetes are at a greater risk of certain eye diseases due to the effects that diabetes has on blood sugar levels.
-The changes incurred in the blood vessels due to the diabetic condition can have adverse results on visual health, by increasing the risk of developing several eye conditions.
-These include, but are not limited to:
+Increased levels of glucose in the blood can damage blood vessels, causing blood vessels in the eyes to leak, obstructing the macula, and potentially causing permanent vision loss.
+This particular disease is called diabetic retinopathy.

-Our goal is to identify any negative affects of diabetes on your visual health before serious or permanent damage has occurred.
+Our goal is to identify any negative effects of diabetes on your visual health before serious or permanent damage has occurred.

-If you are a person with diabetes it is important to be conscious of changes in vision that could indicate the onset of ocular disease.
-If any of the following symptoms are experienced, please schedule an eye examination with an optometrist:
+It is important to be conscious of any changes in vision that could indicate the onset of ocular disease.
+If you experience any of the following symptoms, schedule an eye examination with an optometrist:

-The effects of diabetes go beyond visual concerns and should be treated seriously with medical professionals.
+The effects of diabetes are far-reaching and require ongoing medical surveillance.
 Persons diagnosed with diabetes should be aware of the following associated risks:

 Communicating with eye doctors is a great way to help manage the negative effects that diabetes can have on your visual well-being.
 Consistent eye examinations allow for increased transparency of your body’s health and provide a proactive approach to preventing other diseases associated with diabetes.